jssshashi/rename-jpgs/README.md

 # rename-jpgs
-a side bar project that i use with the neo downloader software to rename jpgs
+A Project that can be used along side neo downloader software on the images downloaded.
+Basically restructure files and images